DJ Shadow: Endtroducing....., UNKLE and Scratch (1996–2001)

 Shadow's first full-length work, Endtroducing....., was released in late 1996 to critical acclaim.
 Endtroducing would go on to make Guinness' Guinness World Records book for "First Completely Sampled Album" in 2001.
-The only pieces of equipment Shadow used to produce the album were the AKAI MPC60 12-bit sampling drum machine, a pair of turntables and a borrowed-by-visiting Pro Tools setup from an early adopter of the technology, Dan "The Automator" Nakamura.
+The only pieces of equipment Shadow used to produce the album were the AKAI MPC60 II 12-bit sampling drum machine, a pair of turntables and a borrowed-by-visiting Pro Tools setup from an early adopter of the technology, Dan "The Automator" Nakamura.
 In November 2006, Time magazine named it one of its "All-Time" 100 best albums.
-In November 2014, automobile maker Chevrolet used a sample "Building Steam with a Grain of Salt" in a Chevy commercial.
+In November 2014, automobile maker Chevrolet used a sample of "Building Steam with a Grain of Salt" in a Chevy commercial.

 In 1998 Shadow released Preemptive Strike, a compilation of 1993–1997 singles released on Mo' Wax.
 Later that year, he produced Psyence Fiction, the debut album by UNKLE, a long-time Mo' Wax production team that featured guest appearances including Thom Yorke (Radiohead), Richard Ashcroft (The Verve), Mike D (Beastie Boys), Kool G. Rap, and Jason Newsted (Metallica).

 Around 2000 he produced the score for the documentary Dark Days filmed by British director Marc Singer.
 This film is about a community of transients who live underground in a subway tunnel.
 It has six award wins in various competitions.
 Shadow also starred in the 2001 movie Scratch, produced by Doug Pray, alongside Z-Trip, Grand Wizard Theodore, Mix Master Mike and DJ Qbert.
 He makes multiple appearances during the turntable and digging sections of the movie.